-But do you know what always stays the same?
+But do you know what remained comfortably and reliably in place for us?
 Nature.

 It's always there for us.
 At the height of the pandemic, when we just couldn't bear to spend another moment indoors in fear, heading outside on a hike was reinvigorating, giving us a sense of hope that not all was different.
 Being in nature calms us, as we (and studies) know.
 It restores our attention and makes us happier.
 For our family, heading out on a hike during the pandemic was a needed respite from a strange and unknown time we were living through.
 What we did know, above all, is that nature would be there for us.

 People around the world sought out nature as an escape during the pandemic.
 Hiking, camping, walking in parks, all saw increased numbers this year.
 Hopefully, this represents, as some say, a "silver lining" to the pandemic— that we have discovered nature.
 That we will have a renewed appreciation for it.
 Hopefully, this is true and so many of those children, who experienced the restorative effects of nature during the pandemic, will become lifelong nature stewards.
 That would truly be a silver lining.

 This holiday season, take time to think about what nature has given your family this year.
 What have you been particularly grateful for?
 Was it the birds at your feeder providing a beautiful flurry of entertainment each morning?
 Was it your backyard garden, that helped your family feel connected to this earth by having a hand in growing food that would make it to your table?
 Or perhaps a new outdoor activity that your family took on, hiking, kayaking, climbing...that challenged your family and brought them closer together and to nature?

 One way to capture these moments of thanks to nature is to ask each member of your family to write theirs out on a leaf.
 As you go around the table, ask each member of your gathering to read their leaf.
 You can learn from and about each other through these moments of thanks, and identify what activities you should do more of next year.